 Bring a picnic and let the children run riot for a day!

 10AM - 6PM

 "It will be colourful, loud and highly spirited...as all the great riots are!"

 For one day in September, children will take over Wardown Park!

 The Children’s Peace Party will put young people at the helm of a spectacular children’s festival of circus, theatre, printing and games.
-Taking inspiration from the history of the Peace Day riots, children will explore democracy and fair society through revolutionary play.

 You are invited to a picnic: eat together and buy a slice from the school community cake sale, with all proceedings going to local charities.
 The main stage will be open wide for various schools and local groups and a group of primary school children will take it over throughout the day in their self-devised forum theatre event - where they are put in charge.

 This is an all day, free event for children and their families.
 Activities will run throughout the day so you can pop in for an hour or stay all day.
 There will be some refreshments available to buy, but families are encouraged to bring a picnic and exchange food with each other.